-This agreement shall remain in effect for 18 months.
-The Data Integrity Boards of the agencies may renew the agreement for a period of up to one year if the matching program will be conducted without any change; and OCSE and HUD certify to the Data Integrity Boards in writing that the program has been conducted in compliance with the agreement.
-5 U.S.C. §552a(o)(2)(D).
+This agreement shall remain in effect for 18 months as permitted by 5 U.S.C. § 552a(o)(2)(C).
+The parties may, within three months prior to the expiration date of this agreement, renew the agreement for a period of up to one year if OCSE and HUD certify to the Data Integrity Boards in writing that the program has been conducted in compliance with the agreement and will be conducted without any significant change.
+See 5 U.S.C. § 552a(o)(2)(D) and OMB Circular A-108, Federal Agency Responsibilities for Review, Reporting, and Publication under the Privacy Act, 81 FR 94424 (Dec.
+23, 2016), at pages 17-20.

-Subsection (q) provides that no source agency may renew a matching agreement unless the recipient agency or non-federal agency has certified that it has complied with the provisions of that agreement; and the source agency has no reason to believe that the certification is inaccurate.
+The Privacy Act at subsection (q) provides that no source agency may renew a matching agreement unless the recipient agency or non-federal agency has certified that it has complied with the provisions of that agreement; and the source agency has no reason to believe that the certification is inaccurate.
 5 U.S.C. § 552a(q)(2)(A) and (B).

-C. Modification of the Agreement
+B. Modification of the Agreement

-This agreement may be modified at any time by a written amendment to the agreement, which is approved by HUD, OCSE, and the Data Integrity Boards of each agency.
+This agreement may be modified at any time by a written amendment, which is approved by HUD, OCSE, and by the Data Integrity Boards of each agency.
+If any significant changes are requested, a new agreement will be required.

-D. Termination of the Agreement
+C. Termination of the Agreement